Tapua Labrador Retrievers DNSW# 2100049053

 Tapua Labradors are located in Central West NSW.
 I have been a financial member of DNSW since 1986.
 Our priorities are to breed Labs that will serve their owners and become operational is what ever job they are chosen for.
 The majority of our puppies are purchased for autism support, PTSD support, Medical alert - epilesy and diabetes, biosecurity and scent detection.
-We focus on a balanced ,moderate style of Lab who who conforms to the breed standard and behaviorally is an an all-rounder, epitomising the intelligence, loyalty and versatility of this breed.
-Our dogs have strong retrieval, focus and drive but also a 'switch off ability' and can settle and be the gentle loving Labs we all know and love.
+We focus on a balanced ,moderate style of Lab who conforms to the breed standard and behaviorally, is an all-rounder.
+Epitomizing the intelligence, loyalty and versatility of this breed.
+Our dogs have strong retrieval drive, focus and a 'switch off ability' so they can settle and be the gentle loving Labs we all know and love.
 We have an open kennel policy where we encourage potential puppy buyers to contact us and visit our kennels.

 Vet Approved Criteria

 Last checked on 8 October 2020